-- Women's support (empowerment, decisions around/considering childfree living, aging, peri/menopause, relationships)
+- Women's support (empowerment, decisions around/considering childfree living, the aging body, peri/menopause)

-- Burnout and compassion fatigue for caregivers (prevention & recovery)
+- Burnout & compassion fatigue for caregivers (prevention & recovery)

-- Discover and explore your strengths and capacity to initiate and create change in your life.
+- Build capacity to imagine, initiate, and create change in your life.

 Author Ursula Le Guin describes our imaginations as the single most useful tool that we possess – a tool that we have to learn how to use, “to invent our lives, make them up, imagine them” – that the learning, teaching, and exercising of our imaginations is something foundational to our basic life skills “for growth, for health, for competence, for joy”.